microsoft/vscode-docs/docs/python/python-setup.md

 ## Installing a Python interpreter

 Along with the Python extension, you need to install a Python interpreter.
-Which interpreter you use is dependent on your specific needs, but some guidance is proved below.
+Which interpreter you use is dependent on your specific needs, but some guidance is provided below.

 ### All operating systems

  For a quick install, you can use [Python from python.org](https://www.python.org/downloads/).
 Python.org provides installations for Windows, Linux/Unix, and macOS.
-You can typically use the **Download Python 3.8.0** button that appears first on the page (or whatever is the latest version).
+You can typically use the **Download Python** button that appears first on the page to download the latest version.

 ### Windows